henry-doan/Coding-docs/README.md

     background-size: 40%; /* This is the viewport's percentage. */
 }

-.nav-background {
-    background-size: 40%; /* This is the viewport's percentage. */
-}

 /* The next two are rarely used */

 span {
-    font-size: 5ch; /* This is relative to the width of the zero character "0".
+    font-size: 5ch; /* This is relative to the width of the zero character "0". */ }
-}

 span {
-    font-size: 5ex; /* This is relative to the x height of the current element.
+    font-size: 5ex; /* This is relative to the x height of the current element. */ }
-}
 ```